- Eat, Sleep, Love: 3 Pillars of Ayurveda Wellness

 For thousands of years the great Yogis and Vaidyas have observed the nature of the mind-body relationship.
 What they analyzed, understood, and taught was the direct, undeniable, interconnected matrix of our thought process creating either health or dis-ease.

-Fast forward approximately 5000 years to today…here we are in a fast-paced, technologically- driven, goal-oriented, productivity-based society; striving to get ahead, make more money, look younger and feel more relaxed.
-Stress has an impact on our well being, on our nervous system, blood pressure, and every system of the body, not to mention it ages us faster and can leave us feeling exhausted, overwhelmed and depressed.
+Fast forward approximately 5000 years to today.
+Here we are in a fast-paced, technologically- driven, goal-oriented, productivity-based society; striving to get ahead, make more money, look younger and feel more relaxed.
+Stress has an impact on our well being, on our nervous system, blood pressure, and every system of the body.
+Not to mention, stress also ages us faster and can leave us feeling exhausted, overwhelmed and depressed.

 Is there another way?
-I talk to many people who believe that this is just the way life is and there isn’t much to do about it unless you’re lucky enough to win the lottery or get an upgrade on your DNA.
+I talk to many people who believe that this is just the way life is.
+There isn’t much to do about it unless you’re lucky enough to win the lottery or get an upgrade on your DNA.

 Let us imagine for just a moment that we are creating the reality that we see, feel, and interact with.
 Let us suspend our disbelief for a tiny second and imagine that we manifest our life by sending out signals and invitations through the thoughts that we think and feelings that we feel.